Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - At the start of the game, if a province has more workers than it can feed, that quantity will be automatically reduced to the maximum number of workers the province can feed.
 - Fixed issue which caused factions to generate names for tiles even if their language was the same as their civilization's.
+- Provinces owned by factions at game start now begin with at least four workers (if it can feed that many).
+- Provinces owned by factions at game start now begin with at least two infantry units.

 * Units
 - Units will now attack non-predator fauna units that are attacking one of your units (i.e. yales that attacked an unit of yours who got close to it).